FineUploader/fine-uploader/readme.md

   });
 ```

-It may be important to note that The value returned from your event/callback handler may be examined by the uploader.
+It may be important to note that the value returned from your event/callback handler may be examined by the uploader.
-This is relevant for the `onSubmit`, `onValidate` and `onManualRetry` callbacks, at this point.
-As the documentation states, if you
-want to cancel an upload in your `onSubmit` or `onValidate` callback handlers, simply return `false`.
+As the documentation states, uploads can be prevented by returning 'false' in some of your callback handlers.
 This is also true
 when using the jQuery plug-in.

 Also, please note that the context of your event handler, by default, is the event target.
 This is, in fact, true, by